afontaine/ECE421/sparse_matrix/Questions.md

     Iteration is always a good technique for data structure classes.
 Providing ways to iterate over the structure in various ways (such as only going over the non-zero values) can increase usability.
-Custom iteration was necessary on our extension of SparseHash so that it iterated like an array.
+Custom iteration was necessary on our extension of SparseHash so that it iterated like an array, while still not expanding into a full array.
+SparseHash also provides the option to iterate over only the non-zero values.

+    Our implementation of SparseHash has allowed all of the base Matrix iteration methods to work as is.
+Although for performance and feature reasons we overrode some operations in Matrix to iterate over only non-zero elements.
+We also added the ability to iterate over only non-zero features as well.

 12. What exceptions can occur during the processing of sparse matrices?
 And how should the system handle them?